 They were in some ways polar opposites – James, known for having collected taxes at the point of a gun in Kentucky, where he was raised; Eliza gracious and soft-spoken, having been educated in a convent school in France.
 He was twice her age.
 He would outlive Eliza by a quarter of century.

 Eliza gave birth to twelve children in twenty years, the second and third to last, twin daughters – Alice, who lived to be sixty-two and Frances, whom Eliza lost six months before her own death, as one writer put it, of no apparent reason.
 There was reason enough.
 Eliza and James Clemens buried five of their twelve children before the age of three.
-In all they would lose five.
+In all they would lose five, heartbreaking losses.

 She had a stoic model in her mother, Elizabeth Brown Mullanphy, for whom she was named.
 A native of County Waterford, Ireland, Elizabeth Brown gave birth to fifteen children, eight of whom survived infancy.